akshitagupta04/academic-projects/microcontroller-communication-protocols/Readme.md

 ## Project Context
 <p align="justify">
 This project was developed during the 8th semester of the undergraduate program in the 2020–2021 academic year.
 Due to the COVID-19 pandemic, this project was implemented entirely in the software-based environment as part of the six-month online training program in Embedded System Design.
-The functionality was verified through trainer-led Proteus and AVR co-simulation demonstrations.
+The functionality of this project was verified through Proteus and AVR co-simulation demonstrations conducted by trainer during training, complete schematic and protocol documentation, and block diagram system validation.
 </p>

 ---